denysdovhan/chernivtsi-outages/readme.md

 The following data is available for use and research:

 - `/outages/history/yyyy-MM-dd`
-  - `data.json` – data about outages
+  - `data.json` – data about outages in JSON format
+  - `data.cvs` – data about outages in CSV format
   - `readme.md` — data description
     - `table.png` – cropped image of the table from the site (_deprecated_)
     - `raw.png` — normalized original image from the site (_deprecated_)